DataDog/integrations-extras/jfrog_platform_cloud/README.md

 JFrog’s SaaS Log Streamer is a log streaming solution built by JFrog for SaaS customers.
 This solution will stream JFrog Artifactory logs from the customer’s JFrog SaaS instance straight into their Datadog instance.

 Customers who use both JFrog and Datadog will be able to visualize Artifactory logs inside pre-configured Datadog dashboards.
-This integration also has built-in support for Datadog log pipelines which means logs streamed from JFrog will be preprocessed and automatically converted into Datadog log format and allow teams to uniquely name logs per their needs.This integration will thus make it easy and convenient for customers to monitor their JFrog SaaS instance.
+This integration also has built-in support for Datadog log pipelines which means logs streamed from JFrog will be preprocessed and automatically converted into the Datadog log format, allowing teams to uniquely name logs per their needs, drill down into Artifactory logs through searchable facets, and easily monitor their JFrog SaaS instance.

 At the initial release this integration will stream the following artifactory logs to datadog: